Olive Oil was called "the great therapeutic" by Hippocrates of ancient Greece, the father of Medicine.

 Homer called Olive Oil "liquid gold" and ancient Greek athletes ritually rubbed it all over their bodies.

-The health benefits of Olive Oil that had been known and applied for centuries in ancient Greece are now being rediscovered by modern day researchers.
+The health benefits of Olive Oil that had been known and applied for centuries in ancient Greece and other parts of the ancient world are now being rediscovered by modern day researchers.

 Published studies link the judicious use of olive oil to reducing the effect of a growing list of ailments.
 For example, Greek women have a 42% lower rate of breast cancer than women in the U.S.